Buying a car?First car

 • How often has the car been serviced?

-• Has the car been involved in an accident?
+• Has the vehicle been involved in an accident?

-Ask about its past and always view the car in daylight, preferably when it’s dry to make it easier to spot damage.
+Ask about its past and always view the car in daylight, preferably when dry, to make it easier to spot damage.

 Inspecting the car

-You don’t need to be a mechanic to inspect a used car there are a few things you can look for.
-However, to be completely certain you may want to take a mechanic or a friend with you.
+You don’t need to be a mechanic to inspect a used car; there are a few things you can look for.
+However, to be entirely sure, you may want to take a mechanic or a friend.
 Things to look for:

 • Get a car history check to establish if the car has any outstanding finance, has been stolen or written off

-• Examine the car’s documents – logbook, service history, and previous MOT certificates – to spot if the car has been clocked
+• Examine the car’s documents—logbook, service history, and previous MOT certificates—to determine whether the vehicle has been clocked.

-• Check the car’s Vehicle Identification Number (VIN) at the base of the windscreen, under the bonnet.
+• Check the car’s Vehicle Identification Number (VIN) under the bonnet at the windscreen’s base.

 • Look for rust, mismatched paint, and uneven gaps between body panels